DIYDave/ScrollText-ESP8266/README.md

 ### [Deutsche Version dieses Textes](https://github.com/DIYDave/ScrollText-ESP8266/blob/V2.0/Deutsch.md)

 ## 🔥 New version 2.0 "easy to use"!
-- [x] Simple configuration to function as a web server or client.
+✔ Simple configuration to function as a web server or client.

-- [x] Automatically generates QR codes for the current web address and displays them. -> No more tedious creation of QR code images!
+✔ Automatically generates QR codes for the current web address and displays them. -> No more tedious creation of QR code images!

 ## Features:
 - Automatically connects to a known access point